 ST elevation (STEMI) and non-ST elevation (NSTEMI) myocardial infarction

-I21 is not a billable ICD-10-CM diagnosis code and cannot be used to indicate a medical diagnosis as there are 2 codes below I21 that describe this diagnosis in greater detail.
+I21 is not a billable or specific ICD-10-CM diagnosis code as there are 2 codes below I21 that describe this diagnosis in greater detail.

 A disorder characterized by gross necrosis of the myocardium; this is due to an interruption of blood supply to the area.